THE

 CALENDAR

-A timepiece to measure
+to measure out the

-the 70 weeks of Daniel
+70 weeks of Daniel

 By Gavin Finley MD